OWASP/www-policy/operational/events.md

 Global event team organizers and volunteers will be polled to direct or split up to 10% of the net profits of a global event:

 Invest in our mission.
 This option provides funds to cover expenses for the next time, as well as help all chapters, projects, and committees to do more mission, and it helps bootstrap many more events.
-This is the preferred option, simply because it requires the least administrative overhead and allows all of OWASP to grow and do more.
+This is the preferred option simply because it requires the least administrative overhead and allows all of OWASP to grow and do more.
 Invest in grants, scholarships, or awards.
 The Event will be listed as a benefactor of the grant, scholarship, or award.
-This could be used towards next year’s CTF prizes, travel and accommodation for a number of attendees, or fund a grant.
+This could be used towards next year’s CTF prizes, travel, and accommodation for a number of attendees, or fund a grant.

 Global events are funded by the OWASP Foundation through budget requests approved by the Board, so event growth funds are not applicable to Global events.
 If unspecified or unspent, any residual event profits will be pooled back into our mission, as per the first bullet point.

 ### OWASPx Events investing into OWASP’s mission

-OWASPx Events run their events at their own risk with their own funds, and thus do not profit share with the OWASP Foundation outside of the initial OWASPx partnership and licensing agreement.
+OWASPx Events run their events at their own risk with their own funds and thus do not profit share with the OWASP Foundation outside of the initial OWASPx partnership and licensing agreement.

-OWASP encourages OWASPx Events to donate to OWASP through the Donation page (https://owasp.org/donate), or fund OWASP grants, awards, travel assistance, or scholarships through those policies to help fund our mission and grow awareness of application security globally.
+OWASP encourages OWASPx Events to donate to OWASP through the Donation page (https://owasp.org/donate) or fund OWASP grants, awards, travel assistance, or scholarships through those policies to help fund our mission and grow awareness of application security globally.

 ## Governance